 Master of Accountancy Program Requirements

 The MAcc program consists of 30 semester hours at the graduate level, (MAcc and PMBA only).
-At least fifteen semester hours are in accounting courses and the remaining semester hours are to be taken as MBA or MAcc electives.
+At least 15 semester hours are in accounting courses and the remaining semester hours are to be taken as MBA or MAcc electives.
 Please refer to the MBA course descriptions for a listing of PMBA elective courses.
 MAcc students may elect to use both MAcc and MBA electives to create concentrations.
 See the “Concentration” section provided in this catalog.
 Required graduate accounting courses are offered each semester.
 Graduate accounting electives are typically offered on a three-semester rotational basis.
-Students may also be required to take an additional 27 credit hours of pre-program requirement based on their educational and professional experience.
+Students may also be required to take an additional 25.5 credit hours of pre-program requirements based on their educational and professional experience.

 |MACC 650||Seminar in Federal Taxes||3|